 Since commencing sales activities in early 2010, our strategy has been to focus on markets where electricity prices, irradiance and government policies make solar PV installations economically viable.
-Today, our products have been installed in 74 countries, including the U.S., Australia, Belgium, Canada, China, France, Germany, Israel, Italy, Japan, the Netherlands, Singapore and the United Kingdom.
+Today, our products have been installed in 96 countries, including the U.S., Canada, Belgium, France, Germany, Italy, the Netherlands, the United Kingdom, Israel, Australia Japan, Singapore and China.

 We target our sales and marketing efforts to the largest distributors, electrical equipment wholesalers, EPC contractors and installers in each of the countries where we operate.
 In the U.S., Germany, Italy, the United Kingdom and Australia, our products are carried and actively sold by most of the top solar PV distributors as well as the largest electrical distribution companies that are active in solar PV.
 We anticipate that an increasing percentage of solar PV equipment sales will also occur through electrical equipment wholesalers who sell to a broad range of electrical contractors, and we are focused on cultivating these global relationships.
-As of June 30, 2015, approximately 9,745 installers around the world have installed SolarEdge solar PV systems, including an average of 300 new installers per month since the beginning of 2015.
+As of June 30, 2016, according to the data available on our monitoring portal, approximately 13,009 installers around the world have installed SolarEdge solar PV systems, including an average of approximately 330 new installers per month since the beginning of fiscal 2016.
 We also sell our power optimizers to several PV module manufacturers that offer PV modules with our power optimizer physically embedded into their modules.